0xKale/hitman-bloodmoney/README.md

 - Cheat Engine for injecting memory vaules as test
 - I use Zed IDE btw

-- ~~There is a chance of game crashing using Complete Mission and Give All.
+- ~~There is a chance of game crashing using Complete Mission and Give All two missions in a row.
 However, they are extracted from the debug menu already in the game and it crashes within that menu too.
 I ain't fixing a 2006 game but it does work~~

 Okay, I actually decided to fix the issue (what happens when you dont free pointers lol. nice coding io)